Sometimes I wish I could write about shoes.

 The obvious difference is the color, but the differences don’t stop here!
 Though I pointed out many similarities, each model has certain features that the other two don’t.
 Overall, the NI-E200T steam iron has the fewest features, and the NI-E650TR has the most, but I found that depending on your ironing habits, any one of them could be a good choice.

 Lets start with the basic model.
 The NI-E200T is (obviously, according to my picture!) the blue steam iron.
-It’s most basic iron with the fewest features out of the three, and the price definitely reflects that.
+It’s the most basic iron with the fewest features out of the three, and the price definitely reflects that.

 What does it include that the others don’t?